 Since we have the plugins rather as a supplement to an already secure WordPress hosting the aim is to cover the last 0.1 percent of the security risk.
 We therefore restrict ourselves to the professional plugins which have a very high prevalence.

-But this selection is Plugins also highly relevant for other, non-specialized hosters.
-Here you should anyway deal more intensively with the topic of WordPress security.
+However, this selection of Plugins is also highly relevant for other, non-specialised hosters.
+Here you should deal more intensively with the topic of WordPress security anyway.

 At the same time, it is important to us to provide a quick decision-making aid.
 In our opinion, this is possible with a representation of ten plugins no longer possible, because in the end all ten plugins need to be evaluated.
 At three plugins with different focus, the decision is easier here.